skearney414/DodoStream/README.md

 ## Contributing

 PRs and issues are welcome.
+See [good first issues](https://github.com/DodoraApp/DodoStream/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22good%20first%20issue%22) for a starting point.

 - Read [CONTRIBUTING.md](CONTRIBUTING.md) for setup, coding style, and how to submit changes.
 - Please follow [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).